 Step1 – Connecting to Hyper-V and Discovering VMS

 Hosts – This is the step where the Hyper-v machines have been discovered via Altaro VM backup.
-I have SCCM infra structure setup with this Hyper-V lab.
-So, Altaro was able to find the 3 VMs as part of STEP 1 discovery.
+I have an SCCM infrastructure setup with this Hyper-V lab.
+So, Altaro was able to find the 3 VMs as part of the STEP 1 discovery.

 STEP 2 – Setting up Backup locations for VM backups

-Backup Locations – This is the place where we Setup backup location for each Hyper-V VM.
+Backup Locations – This is the place where we set up a backup location for each Hyper-V VM.
 You can provide network location and external hard disk.
-Setting up backup location is just easy.
-Altaro backup automatically discover the external hard disk or USBs connected to your Hyper-V server.
-You can just drag and drop your VMs to particular backup location and that is it!
+Setting up a backup site is just easy.
+Altaro backup automatically discovers the external hard disk or USBs connected to your Hyper-V server.
+You can drag and drop your VMs to a particular backup location, and that is it!

 The scheduling of backup tasks for Hyper-V VMs via Altaro Hyper-V backup is very easy.
-You can setup retention policy of Hyper-V VMs backups as per your organizational requirement.
+You can set up a retention policy of Hyper-V VMs backups as per your organizational requirement.

 Advanced settings will provide you the options to customize and skip IOS files from Hyper-V VM backups.
-And if your organization has some encryption requirement while backing up VMs, then Altaro has an out of box setting to configure encryption of VMs.
+And if your organization has some encryption requirements while backing up VMs, then Altaro has an out-of-box setting to configure the encryption of VMs.

-You can also check and verify the backup which has already completed.
-Schedule Test Drills and Test – Verify backups options are for automating validation of Hyper-V VMs backup.
-There are useful out of box reports which will provide you the details about the Altaro Backup jobs which are completed.
+You can also check and verify the backup which has already been completed.
+Schedule Test Drills and Test – Verify backups options are for automating the validation of Hyper-V VMs backup.
+There are useful out-of-box reports that will provide you with the details about the Altaro Backup jobs completed.

-Retention policies are useful to automat the deletion of old Hyper-V VM backups on a particular schedule.
-As per my testing this is very useful to have better storage management.
-Check out the video tutorial to know more about Altaro services and file system.
-There are 8 Altaro Services running on the hyper-v server.
+Retention policies are useful to automate the deletion of old Hyper-V VM backups on a particular schedule.
+As per my testing, this is very useful to have better storage management.
+Check out the video tutorial to know more about Altaro services and file systems.
+8 Altaro Services are running on the hyper-v server.

-I covered installation, configuration, VM backup, backup retention and VM backup health check in this post.
-In the later post, I will cover the recover options of Altaro VM Backup solution in details.
-Overall I had a great user experience with installation, configuration and VM backup of Altaro VM Backup.
-The drag and drop options for VMs are most favourite option in Altaro VM backup.
+This post covered installation, configuration, VM backup, backup retention, and VM backup health check.
+In the later post, I will cover the recovery options of the Altaro VM Backup solution in detail.
+Overall I had a great user experience with the installation, configuration, and VM backup of Altaro VM Backup.
+The drag and drop options for VMs are the most favorite option in Altaro VM backup.
 Stay tuned for the next post restore topic.